cmsodi/satdh/articles/balancing-competition-space-diplomacy/index.md

 ### The Artemis Accords

 The Artemis Accords are a new effort to promote peace and the responsible use of resources in space.
 These agreements were signed in 2021 by the US and several other countries.
-The Accords are based on important concepts, including cooperation in space activities, protection of important space locations, and responsible resource use.
+The Accords are based on important concepts, including cooperation in space activities, protection of important space locations and responsible resource use.

 However, the Artemis Accords have also been criticized by several countries, namely China and Russia, which have argued that the Accords are an attempt by the United States to dominate and control outer space.
 They have also criticized the Accords for not being legally binding and for not being inclusive.

 Additionally, some experts have raised concerns about the long-term implications of the Artemis Accords.
 Some have argued that the Accords could lead to an erosion of the principles established by existing international treaties, such as the Outer Space Treaty.

-## Balancing economic, security, and scientific interests is key to successful space diplomacy.
+## Balancing economic, security and scientific interests is key to successful space diplomacy.

-Successful space diplomacy depends on striking a balance between commercial, security, and scientific objectives.
+Successful space diplomacy depends on striking a balance between commercial, security and scientific objectives.
 The sector includes many different activities and goals.
 It is complex and continuously evolving.
-It encompasses national security, scientific research, commercial development, and exploration.
-Balancing these interests is difficult because each of these domains has its own set of objectives, conditions, and difficulties.
+It encompasses national security, scientific research, commercial development and exploration.
+Balancing these interests is difficult because each of these domains has its own set of objectives, conditions and difficulties.

-- Economic interests in the space sector are growing rapidly, driven by the increasing demand for satellite-based services such as communication, navigation, and remote sensing, as well as the growing commercial space industry.
+- Economic interests in the space sector are growing rapidly, driven by the increasing demand for satellite-based services such as communication, navigation and remote sensing, as well as the growing commercial space industry.
 - Security in space is becoming a concern due to many countries and private companies having access to space capabilities.
 Space is sometimes used for military and intelligence purposes, which can cause tension and harm the space environment.
 So, it's important for countries to work together to make space safe and secure.
 - Space science helps us learn more about the universe, its beginning and life.
 Space research also brings scientists from all over the world together to learn about and understand the universe.